Oteng-075/OT-GIS-SURVEY-CONSULT/README.md

 ## Data Sources
 Here in **OT GIS AND SURVEY CONSULT** the data we use are both obtained through a primary and secondary application.

-  - **Primary Datasource:** This involves capturing data from the field of the study area like traditional surveying
+  - **Primary Data Source:** This involves capturing data from the field of the study area like traditional surveying
-  - **Secondary Datasoure:** This is leveraging on other datasources such as satellite imagery , websites and data portals
+  - **Secondary Data Soure:** This is leveraging on other datasources such as satellite imagery , websites and data portals
 ---

 ## Contact